Forgot Password

 Everest Location Overview

-On the Nepal side, it is part of Sagarmatha National Park, a protected are known for dramatic landscapes, glaciers and rich Sherpa culture.
+On the Nepal side, it is part of Sagarmatha National Park, a protected area known for dramatic landscapes, glaciers, and rich Sherpa culture.

 Why Mount Everest’s Location Is Unique in the World?